Team

 2022–2024: Undergraduate Student in Biology (Neurobiology Tract)

-Position after Tan Lab: University of Tennessee
+Position after Tan Lab: Master’s Student in Public Health, University of Tennessee

 Stephanie Zhang